sunjc826/todo-list/README.md

 - Issues

-  - Deletion of tasks on a shared project is currently problematic.
-Because fetch after deletion will only fetch tasks belonging to the current user. i.e. Tasks created by other users will not be fetched.
-For now, a manual refresh/remounting is required.
-    Creation of tasks on a shared project is ok.
+  - Project sharing is quite experimental.
+So far, adding and deleting tasks on a shared project seems to work correctly, however editing of tasks, as well as adding/deleting subtasks and comments will probably not work.